geraintpalmer/cm/chapters/session01.md

 If Shed Josie put on four extra members of staff, what proportion of the customers would wait longer than half an hour?

-Write your code in the cell below and run it as before.

-{% highlight python %}
->>> # Write your code here...
-{% endhighlight %}

 ## Question 3

 In this scenario, what proportion of the customers wait longer than fifteen minutes?

-Create a cell below using the create a cell button, write the appropriate code and run it.